Qiuye2024/Qiuye2024.github.io/_pages/about.md

 Latest News
 ======

++ [Mar.
+2024] Our paper "A Survey on Human Profile Information Inference via Wireless Signals" has been accepted to IEEE COMST.
 + [Nov.
 2023] Our paper "Precise Wireless Camera Localization Leveraging Traffic-aided Spatial Analysis" has been accepted to IEEE TMC.
 + [Oct.
 2023] I am honored to receive the CANSec 2023 travel grant.
 + [Aug.
 2023] Our paper "When Free Tier Becomes Free to Enter: A Non-Intrusive Way to Identify Security Cameras with no Cloud Subscription" has been accepted to ACM CCS 2023.